2540825244/teardown-tool-menu/README.md

 ## Installation

-Copy the `Tool Menu` folder and all of its contents into your mods folder.
+Copy the `Tool Menu Fav Fixed` folder and all of its contents into your mods folder.
 The mod folder is usually located in your documents folder under `Teardown/Mods/`.